Numerical efficiency of explicit time integrators for phase-field models: Results discussion

 The grain boundary mobility is set to be $M_{\beta\beta} = \num{5e-3}$.
 The diffusivity within grains is taken to be $D_\beta = \num{5e-8}$ as a small number effectively suppressing Ostwald ripening on the considered time scale.
 For immobile particles $M_{\alpha\beta} = \num{5e-8}, D_\alpha=\num{5e-8}$ are chosen as to make the particles immobile on grain growth time scales.
 Finally, with $M_{\alpha\beta} = \num{5e-3}, D_\alpha=10$ mobile particles are realized.

 If the immobile particle parameters are employed directly after setting the particles, stable many phase regions tend to form on the fringes of the particles, even if a simplex accounting for mobility variations is employed as suggested in \cite{Daubner2023}.
 We suspect that this is due to chemical driving forces aiming to shrink the particles to achieve their capillary equilibrium, which gives a driving force to any grain phases in the vicinity.
 This driving force may exceed the potential energy terms of the phase-field and hence stabilize many phase regions which originally exist due to the interface width being comparable to some of the initial grains' equivalent radius.
 While these would eventually vanish after capillary equilibrium is achieved, the timescale for that is far beyond the timescale of grain growth for this parameter combination.
 Since these may act as artificial pinning centers, an additional equilibration run is conducted for both particle-laden simulations prior to running with the actual parameters.
 The run uses $M_{\beta\beta} = \num{5e-8}, D_\alpha=\num{5e-3}, M_{\alpha\beta}=\num{5e-3}$ as to ensure that virtually no grain growth happens while at same time allowing for capillary relaxation, and is continued for a duration of $5$ time units.
 After this equilibration run the time is reset to $t=1$ and the simulations are run normally; no further formation of stable many phases regions was observed.
+All runs used the tolerances $a_\phi=\num{1e-2}, a_c = \num{1e-3}$, with the latter being chosen as early tests showed it had little influence as in the Stefan benchmark.